JackJack3231/MiniSB-Extruder-Mounts/README.md

 ### Klicky and KlickyNG

-Also for Klicky-Users there are cowlings with the probe carrier part for both "normal" Klicky and KlickyNG.
+Also for Klicky-Users there are cowlings with the probe carrier part for both "normal" [Klicky and KlickyNG](https://github.com/jlas1/Klicky-Probe).

 ### One Fits Most Version a.k.a Swiss Cheese

 There is a [Version](/Extruder_Mounts/_OneFitsMost/) that aims to support as many extruders as possible, while needing as few printed parts as possible.
 Dubbed swiss cheese.

+### ZeroClick

+Versions that are compatible with the [ZeroClick Probe by zruncho3d](https://github.com/zruncho3d/ZeroClick) are planned, however no work has been done yet.

+### Boop

+An update to the Cowlings without Klicky/KlickyNG or ZeroClick is planned to make them compatible with [Boop](https://github.com/PrintersForAnts/Boop).
+Currently there is plastic on the back side that interferes with Boop.

 ## Strain-Relief and Spacers